mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 In the future we could consider using the priority and weight fields of the SRV records.

 ## ChangeLog

+- 2024-09-24: Removed requirement for URI to have three '.' separated parts; these SRVs have stricter parent domain matching requirements for security.
+Create terminology section.
+Remove usage of term `{TLD}`.
+The `{hostname}` now refers to the entire hostname, not just the `{subdomain}`.

 - 2024-03-06: Migrated from reStructuredText to Markdown.